 See European and international institutions at work

 True to the tradition of applied learning, the International Environmental Law programme is not confined to the classroom.
 During two 3 –day weekend study trips, visits to EU institutions and relevant international organisations allow you to gain first-hand experience of some of the key-players within international environmental law, whilst meandering through charming old town centres and immersing yourself in European culture and tradition.

-2nd Study Trip to The Hague and Amsterdam, which includes for example, visits to the International Court of Justice, the International Union for the Conservation of Nature and Greenpeace headquarters, the Anne Frank House, the Dutch Open Air Museum ‘Zaanse Schans’ and various world-class art museums.
+2nd Study Trip to The Hague and Amsterdam, which includes for example, visits to the International Court of Justice, Greenpeace headquarters, the Anne Frank House, the Dutch Open Air Museum ‘Zaanse Schans’ and various world-class art museums.

 At CES we have a small team of young-hearted, dedicated people ready to help you, so you can focus on the things that really matter during your stay abroad, whether that is selecting the right courses, getting to an airport for your flight to Barcelona, finding a volunteer opportunity, meeting Dutch students, buying a bike or more.
 Read more.

 Before you get here...